 Domaine de Beaumont is located just outside of Noizay, a village fronting the Loire in the far southeastern corner of […]Keep Reading

 Domaine de Beaumont is located just outside of Noizay, a village fronting the Loire in the far southeastern corner of Vouvray.
 Founded in 1930, it is currently headed by the fifth generation of the Cosme family, Mathieu.
-After a degree in enology and an étage of Domaine Huet, Mathieu has made a name for himself by making powerful, dry, and precise cuvées of Chenin Blanc from 13 hectares of vineyards with ideal southern and southeastern exposure – wines that suit a former rugby player who is more comfortable behind a horse-drawn plow than behind a desk – or a dinner table rather than a tasting table for that matter.
+After a degree in enology and an étage of Domaine Huet, Mathieu has made a name for himself by making powerful, dry, and precise cuvées of Chenin Blanc from 13 hectares of vineyards with ideal southern and southeastern exposure These are wines that suit a former rugby player who is more comfortable behind a horse-drawn plow than behind a desk or dinner table rather than a tasting table.

-Each cuvée at Domaine de Beaumont is a precise reflection of its terroir and originates from parcels situated on the premier côte and deuxième côte close to, and immediately above the Loire.
-These slopes have the thinnest soils over tuffeau bedrock, which, when combined with their orientation, prove to be the best sites for making dry Vouvray.
 Les Promenards is a site further inland on rolling hills and part of the deuxième côte where there are slightly deeper clay soils over tuffeau.
-Here, Mathieu crafts a dry Vouvray from 50-year-old vines that his grandfather planted.
-Closer to the river and on the premier côte is Les Enfers, a name that reflects this vineyard’s warmth and where 40-year-old vines are planted on flint gravel and shallow clay soils underpinned with tuffeau.
+Here, Mathieu makes a dry Vouvray from 50-year-old vines that his grandfather planted.
+Closer to the river and on the premier côte is Les Enfers, a name that reflects this vineyard’s warmth and where 40-year-old vines are planted on flint gravel and shallow clay soils are underpinned with tuffeau.